 1. Top up your vitamin D

 It's less of a concern when the sun's out, but when there's less of it, levels of vitamin D (the 'sunshine vitamin') are likely to be low.
 This vitamin is important for immune function, so try to include food sources regularly in your diet.
 Useful options include eggs, mushrooms and oily fish like salmon.
-Try the puy lentils with seared salmon in our latest 7-day Healthy Diet Plan.
+Try the coriander salmon with curried quinoa & pomegranate in our latest Healthy Diet Plan.

 Read more about why we need vitamin D.